futzumi/Moby-Max-Hack/README.md

+## HELP ME
+- I'm no longer able to continue making hacks for Moby Max.
+YOU CAN HELP ME.
+If you desperetly need me to continue hacks for Moby Max, contact me on snapchat: Futzumi.
 ## Issues & Bugs
 - Check for any mistakes you may have made
 - If you are certain it is a problem with the code, create an issue